mail4hafij/python_image_classification/README.md

 3. The third idea is to demonstrate object detection from an image and a video.

+## Packages
-Tensorflow is a popular deep learning framework by Google.
-Keras is a wrapper around the Tensorflow (and other frameworks) to make it easy for programmers to work with deep learning framworks such as Tensoflow.
+* Tensorflow is a popular deep learning framework by Google.
+Keras is a wrapper around the Tensorflow (and other frameworks) to make it easy for programmers to work with deep learning framworks such as Tensorflow.
+We are using Deep learning algorithm MobileNet in the Tensorflow framework.

-OpenCV is an open source package/library, which is aimed at real time computer vision.
+* OpenCV is an open source package/library, which is aimed at real time computer vision.

 ## Prerequisites